mkdocstrings/griffe/docs/guide/users/recommendations/public-apis.md

 With time, the code base of your project evolves.
 You add features, you fix bugs, and you generally reorganize code.
 Some of these changes might make your project's public API incompatible with previous versions.
 In that case, you usually have to "deprecate" previous usage in favor of the new usage.
 That means you have to support both, and emit deprecation warnings when old usage is detected.

 There are many different ways of deprecating previous usage of code, which depend on the change itself.
-We invite you to read our [Checking APIs](../checking.md) chapter, which describes all the API changes Griffe is able to detect, and provides hint on how to allow deprecation periods for each kind of change.
+We invite you to read our [Checking APIs](../checking.md) chapter, which describes all the API changes Griffe is able to detect, and provides hints on how to allow deprecation periods for each kind of change.

 In addition to emitting deprecation warnings, you should also update the docstrings and documentation for the old usage to point at the new usage, add "deprecated" labels where possible, and mark objects as deprecated when possible.

-GRIFFE: **Our recommendation — Allow a deprecation periods, document deprecations.**
+GRIFFE: **Our recommendation — Allow a deprecation period, document deprecations.**
 Try allowing deprecation periods for every breaking change.
 Most changes can be made backward-compatible at the cost of writing legacy code.
 Use tools like [Yore](https://pawamoy.github.io/yore) to manage legacy code, and standard utilities like [`warnings.deprecated`][] to mark objects as deprecated.
 Griffe extensions such as [griffe-warnings-deprecated](https://mkdocstrings.github.io/griffe-warnings-deprecated/) can help you by dynamically augmenting docstrings for your API documentation.

 ## Third-party libraries

 A few third-party libraries directly or indirectly related to public APIs deserve to be mentioned here.

 [public](https://pypi.org/project/public/) lets you decorate objects with `@public.add` to dynamically add them to `__all__`, so that you don't have to build a list of strings yourself.
-The "public visibility" marker is closer to each object, and might help avoiding mistakes like forgetting to update `__all__` when an object is removed or renamed.
+The "public visibility" marker is closer to each object, and might help avoid mistakes like forgetting to update `__all__` when an object is removed or renamed.

 [modul](https://pypi.org/project/modul/), from Frost Ming, the author of [PDM](https://pdm-project.org/en/latest/), goes one step further and actually hides attributes that are not marked "exported" from users: they won't be able to access un-exported attributes, leaving *only* the public API visible.

 [Deprecated](https://pypi.org/project/Deprecated/), which was probably a source of inspiration for [PEP 702](https://peps.python.org/pep-0702/), allows decorating objects with `@deprecated` to mark them as deprecated.
 Such decorated callables will emit deprecation warnings when called.
-PEP 702's `warnings.deprecated` could be seen as its successor, bringing the feature directly into the standard library so that type checkers and other static analysis tool can converge on this way to mark objects as deprecated.
+PEP 702's `warnings.deprecated` could be seen as its successor, bringing the feature directly into the standard library so that type checkers and other static analysis tools can converge on this way to mark objects as deprecated.

 [slothy](https://pypi.org/project/slothy/), which is less directly related to public APIs, but useful for the case where you are hiding your modules layout and exposing all your public API from the top-level `__init__` module.
 Depending on the size of your public API, and the time it takes to import everything (memory initializations, etc.), it might be interesting to make all these imports *lazy*.
 With a lazily imported public API, users who are only interested in a few objects of your public API won't have to pay the price of importing everything.